Guide to Judging Part 9: Award Deliberations

 Step 2 – Cross-Checking Award Nominees

 This step should be completed before the end of Qualification Matches.
-The Judge Advisor organizes Judge groups to go out and gather further information to validate the shortlist of award nominees.
+The Judge Advisor organizes Judge groups to return to the competition areas and gather further information to validate the shortlist of award nominees.
 This may take the form of observing Skills Missions matches, Teamwork Mission Matches, and behavior in the pits, as well as potentially conducting follow-up interviews with award nominees.
-The goal is to come up with a final ranking of nominees for each award being presented.
+The goal is to determine a final ranking of nominees for each award being presented.

-Teams should not be told what awards they are in contention for.
-This is a violation of the confidentiality principle of the Guide to Judging.
+Teams should not be informed about which awards they are being considered for, as this violates the confidentiality guidelines outlined in the Guide to Judging.

 Step 3 – Final Ranking and Nominations

-If follow-up interviews were conducted, the Judges who conducted the follow-up interviews should be the ones to deliberate and create a ranking among those teams.
+If follow-up interviews were conducted, the Judges who conducted the follow-up interviews should be allowed to deliberate and create a ranking among those teams.
 It is a best practice to have first-choice award nominees, plus three or more additional alternate candidates.

 If information comes to light that a team may have violated the Code of Conduct or Student-Centered Policy, either by judge observations or from Volunteer Field Notes to Judges, that team’s consideration for the judged award should be scrutinized by the Judge Advisor.
 If there is found to be merit in that information, the award is given to the next alternate team in the award nomination ranking.